mikeey416/JavaKata/basic/practice-exercises-lesson-04-06/README.md

 Use the Card constructor to accept the suit and rank parameters, that will be set to respective fields.
-Provide getters for suit and rank field as well (No setters).
+No setters and getters for suit and rank fields.
+Use toString method return formatter values for printing.

 Create a PickTwoCards class that contains the main method.
 Ask the user to input the suit.